This page was last updated on: 15th May 2025

 Initially use my idea to first create a markdown file in the docs folder called 'idea.md' that captures the high-level idea and business model and only the 1 or 2 core features that users can't live without.
 Those are the only features that should be included in the MVP.

 Everytime you ask me a clarifying question, ask me if I am satisfied with the current state of the 'idea.md' file.
-Once I reply with a 'yes' (or similar), then you can help me generate the following detailed documentation files based on the 'idea.md' file:
+Once I reply with a 'yes' (or similar), then you can help me generate the following detailed documentation files (for each of the below, create a new markdown file in the docs folder):

 1) A high level product requirements doc (PRD) detailing the core feature/s of the MVP only, following this format: